 Cal Poly Swanton Pacific Ranch is committed to providing its students with a quality forestry education that provides experience of the entire forest management process.
 The forests at Swanton Pacific offer a full range of forest management activities.
 From conserving, protecting, and researching commercial second growth redwood forests to producing Forest Stewardship Council® (FSC®) certified lumber products.

-The combined forest resources of Swanton Pacific and Valencia Creek are sufficient to enable a selective forest harvest rotation every 3-4 years that will help provide each student the opportunity to experience multiple aspects of forest stewardship in their student careers.
+The forest resources of Swanton Pacific Ranch are sufficient to enable a selective forest harvest rotation every 5-10 years that will help provide students the opportunity to experience multiple aspects of forest stewardship in their academic careers.
 The forestry program has a commitment to ensure not only the quality of its educational program for its students, but also the health of the forests and accompanying beneficial uses.
 To accomplish this, the Ranch is committed to using the best management practices available for minimizing adverse environmental impacts during harvest and providing a diverse resource base for wildlife habitat while ensuring the future health of the forests.

 Forestry education at Cal Poly and Swanton Pacific are closely aligned to provide significant 'Learn by Doing' opportunities that help students shape their careers.
 The Natural Resource and Environmental Sciences (NRES) majors participate in many field trips per year in forest management, measurements, growth and yield, silviculture, soil science, and watershed management.
 Students also participate in internships where they gain meaningful experience in maintaining Non-Industrial Timber Management Plans (NTMPs), preparing Timber Harvest Plans (THPs), estimating harvest yields, maintaining forest inventory, engaging in sawmill operations and preparing materials for Forest Stewardship Council Certification (FSC).